-- Verifying health records completeness and accuracy and proper entry into computer systems. - Utilizing computer applications to assemble and analyze patient data. - Coding diagnoses and procedures for reimbursement and research. - Compiling and maintaining registry data. - Assuring patient privacy and data security.
+- Further their career path by continuing their education in Tumor, Trauma, or other Registries. - Verify health records completeness and accuracy and proper entry into computer systems. - Utilize computer applications to assemble and analyze patient data.

+- Technical Credits......49 MnTC General Education Credits.......15 - Code diagnoses and procedures for reimbursement and research. - Compiling and maintaining registry data. - Assure patient privacy and data security.